All Roads: Accolades

-TVLine named Alison Oliver as a honorable mention for the "Performer of the Week" for the week of October 4, 2025, for her performance in the episode.
+TVLine named Alison Oliver as an honorable mention for the "Performer of the Week" for the week of October 4, 2025, for her performance in the episode.
 The site wrote, "On a show as grim and violent as HBO's Task is, we'll take our moments of levity anywhere we can get them, and Alison Oliver gave us a welcome dose of comic relief this week as state trooper Lizzie hit the local bar scene, wincing after a shot of Jaeger and happily singing along when her favorite song came on: Gwen Stefani's “The Sweet Escape.”
 Oliver added a subtle touch of melancholy to Lizzie as well, when she marveled at Aleah's sharpshooting skills and confessed to being a bit jealous of her: “I feel like I don’t know what my, like, one thing is.”
 Task has been great at reminding us that its cops aren't robotic crime-solvers; they have fears and flaws of their own.
 Lizzie may not be a perfect cop, but Oliver's endearingly awkward portrayal has reminded us that she's still perfectly human."